lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 I always thought that if I were to hire someone, it would first be a customer support agent but I've since been moving away from that idea.
 I've experienced first hand the positive feedback loop that's made possible by having a direct and open line of communication with users and I don't want to risk ideas or frustrations being lost in translation.

-According to EmailMeter, in April, I received 532 emails and I sent out 930 with an average response time of 13 hours.
-I always had a hunch that customer support would be the most important and the hardest part of the business to scale, especially if I have the goal of staying a company of one and continuing to respond to all support emails myself.
+According to EmailMeter, in April, I received 532 emails and I sent out 930 with an average response time of 13 hours. **I always had a hunch that customer support would be the most important and the hardest part of the business to scale**, especially if I have the goal of staying a company of one and continuing to respond to all support emails myself.

 ## How do support tickets work at Lunch Money?

 Every page of Lunch Money has access to a "Feedback widget" located at the bottom right corner.
 Clicking on it opens up a text area wherein users can submit feedback, questions, bug reports, or whatever else is on their mind.

 ![](/uploads/screenshot-submit-bug-3.png)

 My server then bundles up the feedback with relevant user information into an email and sends it directly to my email inbox.

 I am an inbox-zero fanatic and I view my email as a To-Do list.
 My personal philosophy is that any email that is not archived has an action waiting on me.
 Therefore, it makes sense to me to combine support emails with any other emails I would get in my inbox.